Corporate report

 The Commissioners for the Reduction of the National Debt (CRND) are responsible, in accordance with Section 141(3) of the Social Security Administration (Northern Ireland) Act 1992, amended by paragraph 44(4) of Schedule 3 to the Social Security Contributions (Transfer of Functions, etc) (Northern Ireland) Order 1999, for the investment of the Northern Ireland National Insurance Fund Investment Account (NINIFIA).
 They are authorised to invest in accordance with directions given by HM Treasury and in line with the Memorandum of Understanding between HMRC and CRND.

-Under section 143 of the Social Security Administration (Northern Ireland) Act 1992, benefits due under the National Insurance scheme are payable out of the NIF.
+Under Section 143 of the Social Security Administration (Northern Ireland) Act 1992, benefits due under the National Insurance scheme are payable out of the NIF.
 The funds required for meeting the cost of these benefits are mainly provided from NICs paid by employed earners, their employers and the self-employed.
 The Social Security Contributions and Benefits (Northern Ireland) Act 1992 sets out the conditions governing entitlement to most benefits and the basis for assessing liability to pay NICs.

 In accordance with Section 88(3) of the Northern Ireland Act 1998, the Joint Authority (the Secretary of State, the Northern Ireland Minister having responsibility for social security and the Chancellor of the Exchequer) directs HMRC in making transfers between the Great Britain and Northern Ireland NIFs in order to maintain parity of balances.
 These transfers are made in consultation with GAD.
 The Joint Authority has agreed that, as far as possible, the relative balances in the Great Britain and Northern Ireland Funds should reflect the relative populations aged 16 and over, as shown in the latest Office for National Statistics (ONS) population estimates.
-This means that currently, the Northern Ireland balance is intended to be maintained at 2.77% of the joint balances of the 2 funds.
+This means that currently, the Northern Ireland balance is intended to be maintained at 2.75% of the joint balances of the 2 Funds.
 The system of parity payments acts as a safeguard against serious imbalances between the Great Britain and Northern Ireland Funds.

-In addition, the Social Security Act 1993 allows for money provided by Parliament to be paid into the NIF via a Treasury Grant, if HM Treasury considers it expedient to do so.
+In addition, the Social Security Act 1993 allows for money provided by Parliament to be paid into the NIF via a Treasury Grant if HM Treasury considers it expedient to do so.
 Current practice is to aim to maintain the level of the Fund at a working balance of at least one sixth (16.7%) of projected annual benefit expenditure.

 1.4.
 Operational responsibilities

-HMRC is responsible for collecting NICs and recording them against individuals’ contribution records which determine entitlement to social security benefits payable from the NIF.
+HMRC is responsible for collecting NICs and recording them against individuals’ contribution records, which determine entitlement to social security benefits payable from the NIF.
 As Accounting Officer for the NIF, I am responsible for the control and management of the Fund.

 1.5.
 Financial performance